apache/paimon/docs/content/concepts/file-layouts.md

 However, compaction is a resource intensive procedure which consumes a certain amount of CPU time and disk IO, so too frequent compaction may in turn result in slower writes.
 It is a trade-off between query and write performance.
 Paimon currently adapts a compaction strategy similar to Rocksdb's [universal compaction](https://github.com/facebook/rocksdb/wiki/Universal-Compaction).

 By default, when Paimon writers append records to the LSM tree, they'll also perform compactions as needed.
 Users can also choose to perform all compactions in a dedicated compaction job.
 See [dedicated compaction job]({{< ref "maintenance/write-performance#dedicated-compaction-job" >}}) for more info.

-## Data file format

-Currently, Paimon supports using orc, parquet and avro as data file's format.